wendreof/api-ts/README.md

 `npm start`

-- The server is running on port 3050 and is available on browser:
+- The server is running on port 3050, available on browser and will return the API's version:
 <p align="left">
  <img src="uploads/shot1.png" width="500"/>
 </p>